polyphony-chat/docs/SPECIFICATION.md

 Federating user identities means that users can fully participate on other instances.
 This means that users can, for example, DM users from another server or join external Guilds.

-The identity key defined in [6.1.
-KeyPackages](#61-keypackages) is used to sign messages that the user sends to other servers.
+The identity key defined in [6.
+Keys and signatures](#6-keys-and-signatures) is used to sign messages that the user sends to other servers.

 **Example:**
 Say that Alice is on server A, and Bob is on server B. Alice wants to send a message to Bob.

-Alice's client will send a message to her home server (Server A), asking it to generate a one-time use federation token for registering on server B. Alice takes this token and sends it to server B. Server B will then ask server A if the token is valid.
+Alice's client will send a message to their home server (Server A), asking it to generate a one-time use federation token for registering on server B. Alice takes this token and sends it to server B. Server B will then ask server A if the token is valid.
 If all goes well, server B will send a newly generated session token back to Alice's client.
 Alice's client can then authenticate with server B using this token, and send the message to server B. Server B will then send the message to Bob's client.

 ```
 Alice's Client              Server A            Server B              Bob's Client